ronjalappe/VN_coastline_dynamics/README.md

 # Vietnam Coastline Dynamics (Python Package and Analysis)

-"coasty" is a package with functions for the postprocessing of MNDWI land/ water rasters, that have been processed on the GEE (for the script see "GEE_javascript_copy").
+"coasty" is a package with functions for the postprocessing of MNDWI rasters, that have been processed on GEE (for the script see "GEE_javascript_copy").
 The Jupyter Notebooks contain the workflow for a 30 years coastline time series analysis in Vietnam.